(This post was originally posted on August 10th, 2017. It has been updated for accuracy and completeness.)

 The most important advantage of a marketplace is the access to an already engaged audience.
 You don’t have to build the audience yourself.
 This expands your reach to new customers, even globally.
 Marketplaces can also be great way to test out new products with different markets.
 You can strategically pick a few products and see how they do.
 Depending on its success, you can pull or push out the products.

 The other tricky part about selling on online marketpalces is choosing which one to sell on.

-If you’ve done any research, you’ll find that there are many choices to choose from.
-Their popularity coupled with the advancement of technology has led to the creation of many different marketplaces.
-There are marketplaces that serve broad audiences, but there’s also a trend of new marketplaces that serve a niche market.
+If you’ve done any research yet, you’ll find that there are many choices to choose from.
+Their popularity coupled with the advancement of technology has led to the creation of many different marketplaces – from those that serve broad audiences to a trend of new marketplaces that serve very niche markets.

 Consider the type of products or services that you sell.
-It’s worth researching to see if there’s a niche marketplaces that reaches the specific audience you want to sell to.
+It’s worth researching to see if there’s a niche marketplace that reaches the specific audience you want to sell to.